s-a-mcdonnell/CampusTourSimulator/README.md

-A campus tour simulator for Amherst College
-By Skyler McDonnell
+A campus tour simulator for Amherst College \n By Skyler McDonnell